Darki002/WhoIsHome/README.md

 - `PROJECT_ID` : the Firebase projectId of your Firebase project.
 (Not in used yet)
 - `GOOGLE_APPLICATION_CREDENTIALS` : Google Authentication for Firebase.
 Read more [here](https://cloud.google.com/docs/authentication/provide-credentials-adc#wlif-key) (Not in used yet)

-*Note:* Some Environment Variables use two underscore, this is because all variables will be parsed added to the ASP.NET Configuration
+*Note:* Some Environment Variables use two underscore, this is due to how dotnet maps those onto the App Configuration

 ## Local Development